scharlton2/solver_dev_manual/source/02/02_04_solverdef_boundarycond.rst

 What it comes down to is:

--  Boundary condition is defined Grid attribute is defined with "Item" element under "GridRelatedCondition" element.
+-  Boundary condition is defined Grid attribute is defined with \\"Item\\" element under "GridRelatedCondition" element.

   -  The structure under "Item" element is the same to that for